eugeneyan/ml-design-docs/README.md

 ### 5.5.
 Human-in-the-loop

-How will you incorporate human intevention into your ML system (e.g., product/customer exclusion lists)?
+How will you incorporate human intervention into your ML system (e.g., product/customer exclusion lists)?

 ## 6. Implementation